coopsoc/website/README.md

 2. Go into the repository and run `yarn install` to install all required packages.
 3. Run `yarn dev` to launch the website.
-After executing this command, the website should be available at `http://localhost:3000`, where any edits made to the website's source code should be immediately reflected on the webpage.
+After executing this command, the website should be available at `http://localhost:3000`, where any edits made to the website's source code should be immediately reflected on the webpage. aaa

 ## Maintaining